🧪 Beta tests of Alphamoon's automation platform are open. Sign up and process invoices for three months for free.

 What fields are commonly extracted from receipts?

-If you’re considering to introduce a document data extraction software, think from the perspective of the most valuable pieces of information from your business’ perspective.
-That ideally would be the information that speeds up processes such as payroll, KYC, or complaints processing.
+If you’re considering document data extraction software, think from the perspective of the most valuable pieces of information from your business’ perspective.
+That ideally would be the information that speeds up processes such as payroll, KYC, or complaints.

 The most common fields extracted from receipts are: